mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 ## Concepts Summary

-some of the pedagogy / concepts in this chapter
+pedagogy / concepts in this chapter

  - funds of knowledge
+ - socio cultural approaches
+ - systems thinking
+ - game player types - from Richard Bartle

 ## Intro
 In a previous chapter in this collection I outlined the opportunities of a project based approach to learning computing and in particular the craft of coding.
 In this chapter I explore the potential of Computer Game Making as a way of undertaking computing projects in line with the principles of project based learning and Universal Design for Learning (UDL).
 In this way it acts as an extended case study illustrate some of the design principles in practice.